 In addition to Post-Impressionism, Cubist art was inspired by Fauvism.

-On top of Braque's association with the movement, this influence was strengthened by Picasso's relationship to Matisse, an artist renowned for using blocks of artificial color and repeating patterns to compose a scene.
+On top of Braque's association with the movement, this influence was strengthened by Picasso's relationship with Matisse, an artist renowned for using blocks of artificial color and repeating patterns to compose a scene.
 “You have got to be able to picture side by side everything Matisse and I were doing at that time,” Picasso recalled in the 1960s.
 “No one has ever looked at Matisse's painting more carefully than I; and no one has looked at mine more carefully than he.”

 Like other modern art movements, Cubism would eventually influence—and even spawn—several other genres of art.